inaimathi/cl-notebook/README.md

 ##### Features (not necessarily in priority order)
 ######## Back-end
-- Leave notebooks on disk; just figure out their names and load them on demand when opened.
-You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
-	- Eval all code and markup cells when opening a notebook
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 	- Automatically generated entry type.
 		- Not cell, there can only be one per notebook.
 Keep it in with the notebook name cluster on the front-end